cdrnet/Lokad.Cloud/ReadMe-technical.txt

 - timeouting items should not be bluntly discarded, instead they should be put into a dedicated persistent storage (maybe a HashSet) for later processing and/or investigation.

+- the Windows Azure SDK is relying on custom MsBuild tasks (.ccproj files), the files need to be manually deployed along with the Windows Azure SDK (only shipped with the VS tools).